Guppy Tank Setup And Filtration

 To clean sand, get an old pillow case to use.
 It is best to clean sand outside as to not clog up your drains.
 Pour your sand in the pillow case.
 Place water hose inside of the pillow case and turn on.
 This will rinse your sand effectively and ensure nothing is being left on.
 Let the water run in the pillow case covering all of the sand until the water is running clear out of the pillow case.
 To ensure that you rinsed it well, stir up the sand with your hand to ensure the water is still coming out clear.
 Once your water runs clear your sand is ready to use.

 If you purchase a complete tank set, you can use the lights that come with the tank.
-Unless you are using live plants that require certain lights then any LED light will work for your fish.
+Unless you are growing tropical aquarium plants that require certain lights then any LED light will work for your fish.
 This is a preference on the owner as to what kind of light to use.

 Just like with us humans, we require light and dark.
 Light tells our body that it is time to be awake and moving.
 Darkness is rest and relaxation time.
 It is just as important for your fish to have day and night in their tank as it is for you to have day and night.
 Your fish should have the lights off anywhere from 8-10 hours a day.
 This will allow them to go dormant/sleep and not be so active with the lights off and can help with healing and stress relief from being chased by other fish.
 You can either set an alarm to help you remember to turn your guppy fish tank lights on and off for you fish pretty close to the same time every day or you can get an aquarium timer power strip such as Century Surge Protector and Timer.
 These will allow you one less thing to worry about especially if you work late at work or want to sleep in on the weekends.
 The timer will also help your fish have a routine of sleeping and being awake.